kogosoftwarellc/test-c/README.md

 ## Why?

-* Because every other testing framework out there for C is a pain.
+* Because every other testing framework for C is a pain.

 ## Goals